PostCam: Camera-Controllable Novel-View Video Generation with Query-Shared Cross-Attention: Experimental Results

 \subsection{Experimental Setup.}

-\textbf{Training Details.} For a fair comparison, the model is trained on the same synthetic dataset as RecamMaster~\cite{bai2025recammaster}, using a resolution of $480 \times 832$, 41 frames per video, a learning rate of $1 \times 10^{-5}$, and a batch size of 16.
-The training process consists of two distinct phases.
-Initially, the model is trained exclusively on camera poses for 7,000 steps, a duration sufficient to achieve initial convergence.
-Subsequently, the model undergoes a joint training phase for an additional 10,000 steps, utilizing both camera poses and rendered video, until it reaches a final converged state.
-The additional model parameters introduced are: a linear projector and a cross-attention module within each DiT block, as well as a lightweight camera encoder composed of four linear layers outside the blocks.
+\textbf{Training Details.} For a fair comparison, the model is trained on the same synthetic dataset as ReCamMaster~\cite{bai2025recammaster}, with a learning rate of $1 \times 10^{-5}$.
+The training is conducted on 8 NVIDIA H200 GPUs with a batch size of 2 per GPU, resulting in a total batch size of 16.
+The training process consists of two phases: in the first phase, the model is trained exclusively with camera poses until loss convergence; in the second phase, it undergoes joint training with both camera poses and rendered videos until reaching a final converged state.
+The additional parameters introduced include a linear projector and a cross-attention module within each DiT block, alongside a lightweight camera encoder composed of four linear layers.
+Following the experimental setup of ReCamMaster, we employ Wan2.1-1.3B~\citep{wan2025wan} as our base model.
+Since most state-of-the-art video generation backbones share similar DiT-style architectures, our method is inherently generalizable to other foundational frameworks.

-\textbf{Evaluation Dataset.} To enable accurate and comprehensive evaluation, we construct real and synthetic test sets.
-The real-world set includes 100 clips from OpenViD~\citep{nan2024openvid}, each paired with 10 basic camera trajectories from ReCamMaster, aligning with its testing methods, totaling 1{,}000 test samples.
-Since ground-truth videos are unavailable in real-world scenes, we additionally generate a synthetic test set following ReCamMaster’s pipeline, enabling a more accurate comparison between the generated and real videos.
-The synthetic dataset consists of 100 samples from ten dynamic scenes, each rendered along ten random trajectories.
-Examples of the synthetic test set and more details can be found in the supplementary material.
+\textbf{Evaluation Dataset.} To enable accurate and comprehensive evaluation, we construct both real and synthetic test sets.
+The real-world set includes 100 clips from OpenViD~\citep{nan2024openvid}, each paired with 10 basic camera trajectories following the testing protocol of ReCamMaster, resulting in 1{,}000 test samples.
+Since ground-truth videos are unavailable in real-world scenes, we additionally generate a synthetic test set following the pipeline of ReCamMaster, enabling direct comparison between generated and ground-truth videos.
+Consisting of 100 samples across ten dynamic scenes, the synthetic dataset features intricate composite trajectories, in contrast to the ten basic camera movements.
+Examples and further details can be found in the supplementary material.